+86 1510-529-7925 [email protected]

 If you are shooting a subject more than 1 meter away, then this lens is much better and the images are sharper.

 So what about the bokeh?
 Is it any good?
-Well, you can get close to your subject with this lens, so you can get a lot of stuff blurred out, but you have to remember that you will pay with your image sharpness with this lens if you get too close to the subject.
+Well, you can get close to your subject with this lens, so you can achieve a lot of background blur.
+However, you have to remember that you will sacrifice image sharpness if you get too close to the subject with this lens.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review